mk-fg/reliable-discord-client-irc-daemon/README.docker-permissions.md

 - [With default `config:/config` volume spec]
 - [When using e.g `./conf:/config` local directory]

-Common workaround for this issue in docker containers is to run root entrypoint wrapper script, which will chown/chmod volumes as necessary, then drop privileges for running the actual app, which has its own issues (like granting root privileges to anything in a container) and doesn't work for userns-remapping case anyhow, so is not used here.
+Common workaround for this quirk in docker containers is to run entrypoint wrapper script as root, which will chown/chmod volumes as necessary, then drop privileges for running the actual app, which has its own problems (like granting root privileges to anything in a container) and doesn't work for userns-remapping case anyhow, so is not used here.

 This is written as of early 2024 with docker 24.0.x in mind, so it's possible that all this is handled better by other container runtimes (e.g. [podman])